sarthakv162/Hackdays_AIEval/README.md

 # AIEval – DTU Assignment Evaluator

 AIEval is a smart AI-based assignment evaluation system designed to automate and enhance the assessment process at Delhi Technological University (DTU) and similar academic institutions.
-It accepts both typed and handwritten student submissions, compares them against a professor's answer key, evaluates quality using generative AI models, and detects AI-generated content or plagiarism patterns.
+It accepts typed student submissions, compares them against a professor's answer key, evaluates quality using generative AI models, and detects AI-generated content or plagiarism patterns.

+---

 ## Features

 - Automatic grading using large language models (Gemini)
 - Semantic comparison of student answers to the answer key
 - AI-generated answer detection with penalty logic
-- OCR support for handwritten answers (via image extraction)
+- OCR support for images embedded in DOCX files
 - Flexible support for PDF and DOCX input formats
 - Question segmentation (handles shuffled question order)
 - Per-question scoring, feedback, and AI verdict
 - Downloadable evaluation results in CSV format
 - Streamlit-based interactive web interface

+---

 ## How It Works